I'm 33, I Make $120K & My $600 Spa Day Was Pure Bliss

 1:30 p.m. — The others go shopping, but I go home and clean my place.
 During a break, I come across a GoFundMe for someone who needs surgery and I donate. $52.50

-7 p.m. — My friends and I take an Uber to Canada's Wonderland ($46.28 for the Uber; I bought my ticket last week) where I realize that I haven't eaten and am desperate for sustenance.
-The lineups are insane, so I pick the least appetizing place and get a bottle of water and a dry sandwich ($18.63).
+7 p.m. — My friends and I take an Uber to Canada's Wonderland ($46.28 for the Uber; I bought my ticket last week) where I realise that I haven't eaten and am desperate for sustenance.
+The lineups are insane, so I pick the least appetising place and get a bottle of water and a dry sandwich ($18.63).
 The audacity.
-We walk through the attractions, and after 16-year-old hits on me, we all realize we are 15 years too old to be here.
+We walk through the attractions, and after 16-year-old hits on me, we all realise we are 15 years too old to be here.
 We leave expeditiously (someone else pays for the Uber back). $64.91

 Daily Total: $117.41